pro0pegasus/alx-system_engineering-devops/README.md

-This repo is about Shell and Bash projects
+This repo is about Shell and Bash projects :D